 Local newspapers are often a good source of vacancy information, for example:

-- Evening Chronicle – jobs and recruitment agencies in the North East and North Yorkshire every Thursday
+- Evening Chronicle – jobs in the North East and North Yorkshire every Thursday (print version)

 - Northern Echo – business section includes news stories on North East businesses

 Search locally using the North East Graduate Directory, a database of North East graduate employers searchable by industry sector.

 Use these websites to conduct an online job search:

 - Vacancies Online